ioggstream/test-driven-development-101/markdown/01-ttd.md

  the project are set up, eg. we can check if `pyproject.toml` is correctly configured or if the linter is called by the pipeline.

+Example: you can use the `yamllint` tool to

 ----

 ## Linting metadata files